OPEN STANDARD

 Open standard.
 Community-driven growth.

-ATR follows the same playbook that made Sigma and YARA industry standards -- open governance, community contributions, and vendor-neutral design.
+ATR follows the proven playbook of open standards -- open governance, community contributions, and vendor-neutral design.

 Detection rules